-Here's a rundown of today's best MacBook deals from various retailers.
+Here's a rundown of the best MacBook deals you can get right now.

 Best MacBook deals today